siqiang-ng/tp/docs/team/pockii.md

 #### New Features
 * **Feature**: Command to edit Tag's names.
 (Pull request [\#109](https://github.com/AY2021S1-CS2103T-T17-4/tp/pull/109))
   * What it does: allows the user to change the name of a tag for all its occurrences.
-  * Highlights: This implementation was challenging as it affected every contact with the edited Tag's previous name.
+  * Highlights: This implementation was challenging as it affected contacts with the edited Tag.
   * Justification: improves user's experience by providing an easy way to correct their mistakes.

 * **Feature**: JSON Storage for Tags with their names, tasks and meeting links.
 (Pull requests [\#109](https://github.com/AY2021S1-CS2103T-T17-4/tp/pull/109), [\#142](https://github.com/AY2021S1-CS2103T-T17-4/tp/pull/142))